Joel Roth (rabbi)

-Joel Roth is a prominent American rabbi in the Rabbinical Assembly, which is the rabbinical body of Conservative Judaism.
+Joel Roth is an American rabbi in the Rabbinical Assembly, which is the rabbinical body of Conservative Judaism.
 He is a former member and chair of the assembly's Committee on Jewish Law and Standards (CJLS) which deals with questions of Jewish law and tradition, and serves as the Louis Finkelstein Professor of Talmud and Jewish Law at the Jewish Theological Seminary of America (JTSA or JTS) in New York City, where he formerly served as dean of the Rabbinical School.
-He is also Rosh Yeshiva (head of school) of the Conservative Yeshiva in Jerusalem, Israel, an institution founded and maintained by the United Synagogue for Conservative Judaism and under the academic auspices of JTS.
-In 2006, Rabbi Roth took over as chair of the Hebrew Language department at JTS.
-Rabbi Roth is a well-known teacher of Hebrew grammar.
-He is a vociferous proponent of the existence of the "sheva merakhef" (the hovering schwa).
+He is also Rosh Yeshiva (head of school) of the Conservative Yeshiva in Jerusalem, an institution founded and maintained by the United Synagogue for Conservative Judaism and under the academic auspices of JTS.
+In 2006, Roth took over as chair of the Hebrew Language department at JTS.

-Background
+Education

 Roth received a BA from Wayne State University in his hometown of Detroit.
-He also participated in the Herbert H. Lehman Institute of Talmudic Ethics, a special studies program.
 He received his master's degree at JTS, where he was ordained in 1968.
 That same year, Roth was appointed to the faculty of JTS as he continued his studies toward a PhD in Talmud, which he received in 1973.
-In the early 1970s Dr. Roth taught at the Prozdor of the Highland Park (N.J.)
+In the early 1970s Roth taught at the Prozdor of the Highland Park (N.J.)
 Conservative Temple and Center.
 Upon receiving his Ph.D., he was made an associate professor at JTS.

-In addition to his teaching post at JTS, Roth has held four key administrative positions, serving as Dean of Students of List College (then called Seminary College), Director of the Melton Research Center for Jewish Education, and both Associate Dean and Dean of The Rabbinical School.
+Roth has held four key administrative positions, serving as dean of students of List College (then called Seminary College), director of the Melton Research Center for Jewish Education, and both associate dean and dean of the rabbinical school.